jey-exp/Cater/README.md

     npm start
     ```
 6. Verify Database Connection:
-- If terminal displays "DB connected" ✅ - Setup successful! 🎉🥳
+- If terminal displays "DB connected ✅" - Setup successful! 🎉🥳
 - If an error occurs, most likely due to incorrect credentials in .env
 - Double-check your database connection details